WHY A STRATEGY

 FIFA’s Women’s Football Strategy charts the course for how FIFA will work with confederations and member associations, clubs and players, the media, fans and other stakeholders to confront and surmount the challenges.

-Working together, we will help fulfil the goals of FIFA 2.0, the organisation’s overall strategic road map: grow the game of football, protect its integrity and bring the game to all.
+Working together, we will help fulfil FIFA's strategic objectives 2024-2027, the organisation’s overall strategic road map, to: grow the game of football, protect its integrity and bring the game to all.

 By 2022, have women’s football strategies in 100% of member associations, and by 2026, double the number of MAs with organised youth leagues.
 Expand football in school programmes, create elite academies and increase the number of qualified coaches and referees, vastly improving access to the game for girls.